Electric Switches

 Set Point

-The specific point at which an element of an electrical switch functions, expressed in psi, psia or inches of mercury.
+The specific point at which an electrical switch functions, measured in psi, psia, or inches of mercury.

 Terminal

-The position in a circuit at which a connection is normally established or broken.
+The location in a circuit where a connection is typically established or interrupted.

 Thermoplastic

-A plastic material that can be heated and expanded as well as cooled and stiffened without any significant chemical change.
-Thermoplastics serve as dedicated housing to some switches.
+A plastic material that can be softened by heating and hardened by cooling, without undergoing significant chemical change.
+Thermoplastics are commonly used for the housing of some switches.

 Rating